EwoutBergsma/My_HACS_Integration/README.md

 # TODO
-- [ ] Currently when adding the integration, it will tell you to add it to `configuration.yaml` manually, instead of using the UI.
+- [x] Currently when adding the integration, it will tell you to add it to `configuration.yaml` manually, instead of using the UI.
 I want this to be different.
-- [ ] ChatGPT told me to make the folder without capital letters, not sure if it is right (i.e. `custom_components/ewouts_hacs_integration/
+- [x] ChatGPT told me to make the folder without capital letters, not sure if it is right (i.e. `custom_components/ewouts_hacs_integration/
-- [ ] ChatGPT told me to make the domain in `manifest.json` without capitals, not sure if it is right (i.e. "domain": "ewouts_hacs_integration")
+- [x] ChatGPT told me to make the domain in `manifest.json` without capitals, not sure if it is right (i.e. "domain": "ewouts_hacs_integration")
+- [x] Giving the sensor an unique ID in an attempt to allow the cogwheel button in the UI